djones36/Sprint-Challenge--Hash-BC/README.md

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+The proof of work functions is a difficult mathmatical data creation function.
+The data is easy to be verfied by other memebers in the chain but is hard to produce.
+It is used in blockchain for generating the blocks this is called mining.
+THe miners complete the proof and then verify on the network.
+They could be attakced by DDoS or spamming of the blockchain.

 ## Project Set Up

 #### [Hash Tables]